awsdocs/amazon-route53-docs/doc_source/resolver-dnssec-validation.md

 1. In the navigation pane, under **Resolver**, choose **VPCs**\.

-1. Under **DNSSEC validation**, select the checkbox\.
-If the checkbox is already selected, you can clear it to disable DNSSEC validation\.
+1. Under **DNSSEC validation**, select the check box\.
+If the check box is already selected, you can clear it to disable DNSSEC validation\.

    Be aware that enabling or disabling DNSSEC validation can take several minutes\.